Customer case

 For 8 months, a small team, headed by the CSR unit of the Group's Innovation division, worked in project mode with various other internal entities to answer the following question: “What does it mean to eco-design a product or service at Orange?".
 Between 60 and 80 participants were approached, to varying degrees, via thematic working groups.
 Together, they structured Orange's eco-design approach to guarantee the environmental quality of products and services designed and developed under the Orange brand, in all its entities and all its countries.

-Eco-design by Orange
+eco-design by the Orange group

 “Ecodesign involves integrating the environment right from the design stage of a product or service with the aim of reducing negative environmental impacts throughout the life cycle of this product or service”.
 (Source: Guidelines for scoping Orange's eco-design approach.